choe-hyonsu-gabrielle/hypervision/README.md

 which comprises a couple of model (a subclass of `model.LightningModuleBase`) and its configuration (a subclass of `config.ModelConfigBase`)

 - It is very encouraged to make your own model kits under `supervision.modeling`.
-You can easily place whatever you want to put in your model in the configuration class such as activation, objective and learning rate scheduler (See `BertClassifierConfig` as an example.)
+You can easily place whatever you want to put in your model such as activation, objective and learning rate scheduler in the configuration class.
+(See `BertClassifierConfig` as an example.)

 - Once you defined your original model class (ex. `SentenceClassificationModel`) and model config class (ex. `SentenceClassificationConfig`), you can simply initialize a model object, which is actually `pl.LightningModule` at the core, by passing